Pedro-Roque/reswarm_dmpc/README.md

 # ReSwarm Distributed Nonlinear MPC
 A package for Robust and Distributed Nonlinear MPC, based on CasADi, ACADOS and ROS frameworks and middleware.

-This package provides system models and Model Predictive Controllers to control an Astrobee free-flyer for both setpoint stabilization and trajectory tracking.
+This package provides system models and Model Predictive Controllers to control a [nasa/astrobee](https://github.com/nasa/astrobee) free-flyer for both setpoint stabilization and trajectory tracking.

 ### Install Dependencies: